Employer of Record

 Employee Benefits in Portugal

 Statutory benefits, also referred to as mandatory benefits, are privileges that employers are legally mandated to offer their employees.
 These encompass essential entitlements such as paid annual leave, parental leave, worker’s compensation insurance, and paid sick leave.
-Portugal boasts robust working conditions, securing the second position on the International Trade Union Convention Global Rights Index, which rates workers’ welfare on a scale from 1 to 5 (with 1 being the best and 5 the worst) globally.
-The Portuguese Labor Code ensures comprehensive protection for workers, guarding against arbitrary dismissal and establishing a substantial safety net for the nation’s workforce of 5.1 million.
+The Portuguese Labour Code ensures comprehensive protection for workers, guarding against arbitrary dismissal and establishing a substantial safety net for the workforce.
 For businesses aiming to enter the Portuguese labor market, understanding the legally required benefits is crucial to ensure compliance and attract top talent in Portugal.

-Portugal’s commendable working conditions, as reflected in its second position on the International Trade Union Convention Global Rights Index, showcase the country’s commitment to workers’ welfare.
-For businesses venturing into the Portuguese labor market, a comprehensive understanding of these statutory benefits is vital.
+Portugal’s working conditions and statutory protections make it important for businesses entering the Portuguese labor market to understand the mandatory benefits framework.
 This not only ensures legal compliance but also positions businesses as attractive employers, capable of meeting the diverse needs of their workforce.

 Termination and Notice Period

-If the employer terminates the contract, the worker is entitled to compensation from the company’s assets.
-Expiration can result from termination, absolute impossibility for the employee to perform duties, or the employee’s retirement due to old age or disability.
+If the employer terminates the contract in situations where compensation is legally due, the worker is entitled to the applicable statutory compensation.
+Expiration can result from the term of the contract ending, absolute impossibility for the employee to perform duties, or the employee’s retirement due to old age or disability.

-In cases of termination, the worker can contest the agreement if their signature is not authenticated within seven days, providing a written communication within that period.
+In cases of termination by agreement, the worker may challenge the agreement under the conditions and deadlines provided by law.
 For dismissals attributable to the worker, just cause may arise from various serious offenses.

-Collective dismissal occurs when at least two or five employees (depending on the company’s size) are terminated within a three-month period, or when it involves closures, reductions, or other structural changes.
+Collective dismissal occurs when at least two employees in a micro or small enterprise, or at least five employees in a medium or large enterprise, are dismissed within a three-month period for objective business reasons.
 Dismissal for redundancy is based on market, structural, or technological reasons.
-Dismissal for unsuitability arises from the worker’s inability to fulfill the role due to productivity issues, resource breakdowns, or safety risks.
+Dismissal for unsuitability arises from the worker’s inability to fulfill the role under the legal requirements for that ground.

-Termination by the worker requires written notice within 30 days of becoming aware of justifying facts, or immediately in cases of just cause, such as non-payment of remuneration, breach of legal or agreed guarantees, abusive penalties, negligent breach of occupational safety, and other offenses.
-Lack of timely payment of remuneration for 60 days is considered negligent, allowing the worker to terminate the contract.
+Termination by the worker may require written notice or may occur with just cause, depending on the circumstances, including non-payment of remuneration, breach of legal or agreed guarantees, abusive penalties, negligent breach of occupational safety, and other serious offenses.

 Work Permit